Ghirardelli Vanilla Cupcakes with White Chocolate Buttercream

 - Whisk together flour, baking powder, and salt.

-- In large bowl, beat the butter and sugar on medium speed till light.
-Add eggs, one at a time, scraping bowl between additions.
-Mix together milk, lemon and vanilla.
-Add half this mixture to the batter.
-Mix until just blended, scraping down sides of bowl if necessary.
-Add half the dry ingredients and mix in well, followed by the remaining milk mixture, then the rest of the flour.
-Scrape down sides of bowl between additions.
+- Add half the dry ingredients and mix in well, followed by the remaining milk mixture, then the rest of the flour.
+Scrape down the sides of the bowl between additions.

 - Bake in the middle of the oven for about 15 minutes (mine took 23 minutes) or until a tester inserted in the middle of the cupcakes comes out clean.

-- Melt the white chocolate in a microwave safe bowl, gently in the microwave…use 15-30 second intervals, stirring till melted.
+- Melt the white chocolate in a microwave-safe bowl, gently in the microwave using 15-30 second intervals, stirring till melted.
 Cool to room temperature.

 - Combine the egg whites and sugar in the bowl of the mixer.
 Place bowl over a pot of simmering water so that the water comes a third of the way up the bowl.